brajeshwar/brajeshwar.github.io/_posts/2006/2006-03-14-dia-free-diagram-creation-program.md

----
-layout: post
-title: Dia - Free Diagram Creation Program
+# Dia - Free Diagram Creation Program
----

 [Gmodeler](http://www.gmodeler.com/) from [Grant Skinner](http://www.gskinner.com/) is a fantastic tool for UML for ActionScript Classes/Packages.
 I am pretty sure anybody using it would be really happy with the same.